Management and Training Corporation: Diboll

 One escapee was captured 28 hours later after a shootout with law enforcement in Rifle, Colorado.
 He was eventually sentenced to 48 years in the Colorado prison system.
 The other two prisoners and their accomplice robbed, hijacked and kidnapped two truck drivers.
 Three days later, the ringleader hijacked, kidnapped, killed and incinerated two vacationers in New Mexico.
 He and his fellow escapee and their accomplice were captured within 20 days.

 A second escapee is now serving a life term in federal prison under an assumed name.
 In 2014, the jury rejected the death penalty for the ringleader who was sentenced to life, plus 235 years in federal prison.
 John "Charlie" McCluskey died at the age of 52 on March 7, 2017, at a maximum-security federal prison outside of Florence, Colorado.
 Their accomplice was sentenced to 40 years in federal prison and has been serving it at Fort Worth's Federal Medical Center, Carswell.

 Subsequently, Arizona corrections officials stopped sending new inmates to the facility, which they said was "dysfunctional."
 MTC threatened to sue the state for breach of contract, which had guaranteed the facility 97% occupancy, and for the loss of $10 million in revenue from empty beds.
 The state renegotiated the contract and paid MTC $3 million.

-Willacy Detention Facility in Texas: On June 22, 2011, MTC Security Officer Edwin Rodriguez was arrested, and subsequently charged with the sexual abuse of a female detainee.

-Diboll Correctional Center in Texas: In July 2014, a portion of an internal ceiling collapsed in a dayroom.
-A number of inmates were taken to the hospital, where one was listed as being in critical condition.